boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

 = 1.1.15 =
+* Fixed bug that allowed doc content to be loaded by slug in the incorrect group
 * Fixed bug that prevented group admins from creating a Doc when minimum role was set to Moderators
 * Disables buggy fullscreen word count for the moment